Gluten Free Carrot Cake with Coconut & Cream Cheese Frosting

 Instructions

-- Bake for 40-50 mins, or until cakes are golden brown and a fork comes out clean.
+- Bake cake for 40-50 minutes, or until cakes are golden brown on top and a toothpick comes out clean.
 Remove from oven and let cool completely before frosting.
+Placing the pans on a wire rack will help them cool more quickly.

 Notes